 VPNArea has a full suite of privacy and security features that provide everything subscribers are likely to need including:

 OpenVPN encryption and IKEv2 VPN protocol

-Excellent security features (killswitch and DNS leak protection)
+Excellent security features (DNS leak protection)

 Live chat is 24/7